Sergutin/CardMemoryGame/README.md

 <img src="assets/images/readme/bug1fix.jpg" width=300px height=auto>
 <p>Additionally a global variable "level" was added with a default value of "null".
 It helped to solve the issue.</p>
 <li>Bug Number Two: Shuffle function didn't work properly for easy game, it was taking random cards from the whole array (8 cards) rather than from the first two cards.</li>
-<p>Solution: "shuffleCard" function was moved from "matchCard" function to the very beginning of the game, when users decides which game to play (easy / normal).
+<p>Solution: "shuffleCard" function was moved from "matchCard" function to the very beginning of the game, when users decide which game to play (easy / normal).
 Code with a bug:</p>
 <img src="assets/images/readme/bug2.jpg" width=300px height=auto>
 <p>Code after the fix:</p>
 <img src="assets/images/readme/bug2fix.jpg" width=300px height=auto>